Multiple Choice Questions: Reasoning Makes Large Language Models (LLMs) More Self-Confident, Especially When They are Wrong: DISCUSSION

 The increase in LLM self-confidence when it provides reasoning before answering can be related to the auto-regressive nature of these models that predict the next token based on the previous ones.
 This means that if the reasoning is convincing and supports the selection of a given option, the model would tend to assign it a larger probability as the next token.
 In fact, this behavior has been consistently observed in humans, when they explain the answer, their confidence in their response increases, as stated in \cite{koehler1991explanation}, "explaining is believing".
-The same observation applies to the limited correlation between confidence and accuracy, with incorrect answers having many times higher confidence values, which has also been reported in studies with humans \cite{shynkaruk2006confidence}.
-Therefore, it seems that more studies are needed to see if the confidence of the models follows the same patterns as in humans.
-If that is the case, it could provide insight into how LLMs work.